Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Introduction

-These traditional approaches to data analysis depend on human expertise.
-However, with LLMs, there is a paradigm shift towards more automated, intelligent systems.
-These models offer the potential to sift through extensive qualitative data, such as user feedback, software documentation, and development logs, to extract valuable insights.
-By doing so, LLMs not only enhance the efficiency of data analysis but also bring a level of depth and nuance to the interpretation of qualitative data, which was previously challenging to achieve.
+These traditional approaches to data analysis depend on human expertise, including survey instrumentation, statistical analysis, and interpretation.
+However, with LLMs, there is a paradigm shift towards more automated, intelligent systems \cite{chew2023llm}.
+Torii \textit{et al}. \cite{torii2024expanding} mentioned, LLMs have the potential to autonomously perform qualitative data analysis, such as analyzing user feedback, software documentation, and development logs to extract valuable insights.
+By doing so, LLMs enhance the efficiency of data analysis and bring a level of depth to the interpretation of qualitative data, which was previously challenging to achieve \cite{roberts2024artificial}.
 Several researchers, including Chew \textit{et al}. \cite{chew2023llm}, Dai \textit{et al}. \cite{dai2023llm}, and Xiao \textit{et al}. \cite{xiao2023supporting} explored the potential of LLMs in qualitative data analysis.
 However, their efforts primarily focus on automating thematic analysis and content analysis approaches to generate initial codes.
-Despite these advancements, a notable gap persists in the development of LLM-based models that can autonomously perform all types of qualitative data analysis processes.
-Further exploration and innovation are required to bridge this gap and unlock the full potential of LLMs in qualitative research.
+Despite these advancements, a notable gap persists in the development of LLM-based systems that can autonomously perform all types of qualitative data analysis processes.
+Further research and development are required to address this gap and fully utilize the capabilities of LLMs within qualitative research methodologies.

-In this paper, we address these gaps by designing LLM based multi agent model to automate the qualitative data analysis processes.
-The model adeptly interprets massive volumes of textual data and interview transcripts to autonomously perform the chosen approach for qualitative data analysis.
-This technical advancement markedly accelerates the data analysis process, allowing researchers to handle larger datasets with greater efficacy.
-Moreover, this wide-ranging capability not only speeds up data analysis but also extends its use, making it a crucial model for researchers handling diverse set of qualitative data.
-We conducted a thorough evaluation of our developed model by involving ten practitioners with diverse professional backgrounds.
-We carefully analyzed all the feedback provided by the practitioners, and 87\% of them expressed satisfaction with the model's performance.